teamniteo/handbook/5_People/one-on-one-meetings.md

 * What's on your mind?
 * How has the previous week of work been for you?
 Are there any blockers we can discuss or remove?
-* How do you feel about your workload? (high, low, or just right)
+* Which were your big wins/highlights since we last talked?
 * Do you feel there is enough feedback about your work?
 * How can I help you ...? (be more productive/happier at work/enjoy work more/etc.)
 * Are there any meetings or discussions you feel you should be a part of that you're not?
 Are you included in any you don't want to be a part of?